-The sabbatical program is intended to provide tenured faculty members the opportunity to grow as inspiring and effective teachers, scholars/artists.
+The sabbatical program is intended to provide tenured and teaching-track faculty members the opportunity to grow as inspiring and effective teachers, scholars/artists.
 After six complete academic years of full-time service, faculty are eligible for a regular sabbatical leave for as much as one academic year and similarly each seventh year thereafter.
 Faculty may postpone a sabbatical for up to two years without altering the timeline for subsequent sabbaticals.
 Faculty on unpaid leave for all or part of an academic year may not count that year toward the six needed for sabbatical eligibility.
 Beginning in the 2023-2024 review cycle, the number of approved sabbaticals (to be taken the following year) will be limited to 1/7 of the eligible faculty body (those faculty members eligible for the sabbatical leave program based on length of service).
-The Associate Dean for Scholarly and Creative Work will communicate the number of leaves available to those faculty who are scheduled to submit applications the semester before their applications are due.
+The Dean of Curricular and Faculty Development will communicate the number of leaves available to those faculty who are scheduled to submit applications the semester before their applications are due.

 Faculty members taking sabbatical leave have the option of one semester at full benefits and salary, or a complete academic year with half pay.
 Benefits for a full-year sabbatical will be detailed in the Sabbatical Contract.
-The Associate Dean will be happy to answer questions about benefits for a full year's leave.
+The Dean will be happy to answer questions about benefits for a full year's leave.
 Faculty members eligible for a sabbatical leave should consult with their department heads/supervisors well in advance of the time they intend to take their leave.
 Faculty should discuss with their department heads/supervisors tentative plans for their use of the sabbatical semester/year so that a well-developed plan can be completed by the fall deadline for their sabbatical application.

-There is no longer a "Notification of Intent to Apply for Sabbatical Leave" form.
-Simply email your intentions to your chair/director, the Provost, and the Associate Dean for Scholarly and Creative Work (thorpe@iwu.edu) the year before applying for a sabbatical.

-For those intending to defer their sabbatical, the deferral notification form should be sent by the faculty member requesting the deferral to his/her immediate supervisor by April 1 (or the first weekday thereafter), approximately 16 months before the beginning of the academic year when the leave is scheduled to commence.
+There is no longer a "Notification of Intent to Apply for Sabbatical Leave" or a "Request to Defer Sabbatical Leave" form.
+The Dean will send out a call in March of the year before you will apply for a sabbatical with a Google Form to collect your response.
+For those intending to defer their sabbatical, please fill out the Google Form by April 1 (or the first weekday thereafter), approximately 16 months before the beginning of the academic year when the leave is scheduled to commence.
 The April 1 deadline allows the university to begin advanced strategic planning so as to address the staffing implications of the deferral.
-By May 1 or the first weekday thereafter, the supervisor should sign the deferral form and forward the original to the Associate Dean for Scholarly and Creative Work in Holmes 200, with copies sent to the Provost and the faculty member.
-The deferral and final leave application forms are available on the Thorpe Center's website.